How do we separate the identities of individual spirit guides from the group of entities that surround us?

 Could anyone possibly care about who they are more than you do?
 Is there anyone with the potential to communicate with your spirit guides more than you will?

-Madonna — the Queen of Media, not Our Lady, the Queen of Heaven — is not alone on that stage.
+You are Madonna -- who are the rest of the people on stage with you?
+Madonna -- the Queen of Media, not Our Lady, the Queen of Heaven -- is not alone on that stage.

 Then there are the two lovely backup singers, who flank Madonna on either side and lend their singing voices in support of hers.